Sweetener (album): Songs

-In a 2018 interview with Zach Sang, Grande mentioned she had recorded over 30 songs for the album that did not end up making the final cut, including "On Top of Everything".
+In a 2018 interview with Zach Sang, Grande mentioned she had recorded over 30 songs for the album that did not make the final cut, including "On Top of Everything".

 Title and artwork

 Grande hinted the album title to be Sweetener in an Instagram post on November 5, 2016.
 On May 1, 2018, Grande appeared on The Tonight Show Starring Jimmy Fallon where she formally announced the title, and further explained: "It's kind of about like bringing light to a situation, or to someone's life, or somebody else who brings light to your life, sweetening the situation."

 The artwork for Sweetener consists of colorful, upside-down and other-worldly visuals.
 The cover of the album's lead single, "No Tears Left to Cry", features Grande's side profile lit by a rainbow and the title of the song written in rotated, upside-down text.
 In the song's music video, Grande is seen walking on walls and ceilings.
 The cover of the album's only promotional single, "The Light Is Coming", which features Nicki Minaj, is an upside-down picture of Grande.
 After her performance of "No Tears Left To Cry" on The Tonight Show, where the set was inspired by the song's music video and photo shoot, Grande took to Instagram to reveal that the film was one of the inspirations for the aesthetic.

 Grande revealed on Twitter that the inspiration for the upside-down theme was when she showed a friend sitting opposite her a picture, and "he said 'I even love it upside-down' and that was kind of it for me.
 At the time I had been feeling very 'upside-down' for a while & the simplicity of that was like, 'oh duh, wow, my bestie a genius.'
 Everything clicked after that."
-The album artwork of Sweetener is a simplistic upside-down portrait of Grande with grey hair and the title of the album written in black at the bottom.
+The album artwork of Sweetener is a simplistic upside-down portrait of Grande with grey hair on a cream-colored background with the title of the album written in dark brown at the bottom.
 It was shot by Dave Meyers, who directed the music videos for the album's first two singles, "No Tears Left to Cry" and "God Is a Woman", and the promotional single "The Light Is Coming".
 It was revealed piece by piece on a separate Instagram account, named after the album, starting on June 12, 2018, leading up to the release of the album's pre-order on June 20, 2018.
 The artwork was the first in her discography to be in color, which she said was because it was "a new chapter.
 For the first time, my life is in color, as well."
+In 2023, Joe Lynch of Billboard named it the 98th best album cover of all time.